ossf/allstar/README.md

 2) fork the [sample repository ](https://github.com/jeffmendoza/dot-allstar-quickstart)

 That's it!
-All current Allstar policies [TODO: link]  are now enabled on all your repositories.
+All current Allstar [policies](#policies) are now enabled on all your repositories.
 Allstar will create an issue if a policy is violated.

-To change any configurations (such as opting out of specific repositories, disabling particular enforcements, or changing the actions taken in response to policy violations), see directions [TODO:add].
+To change any configurations, see the [manual installation directions](manual-install.md).

 #### Manual Installation
 This installation option will walk you through creating